cosmos/ibc-go/docs/tutorials/01-fee/01-intro.md

 <HighlightTag type="ibc-go" version="v7"/> <HighlightTag type="cosmos-sdk" version="v0.47"/> <HighlightTag type="cosmjs"/> <HighlightTag type="guided-coding"/>

-This tutorial for wiring up the ICS-29 Fee Middleware to a Cosmos SDK blockchain and a react frontend.
+This is a tutorial for wiring up the ICS-29 Fee Middleware to a Cosmos SDK blockchain and a React frontend.

 <HighlightBox type="prerequisite" title="Prerequisites">